reynan-dev/codenaute/README.md

 make start-all
 ```

-So, now we need initialize the database, you can do it running:
+So, now we need to initialize the database, you can do it running:

 ```
 make init-database